qualityshepherd/brine/posts/southern_coast.md

 **0103 The Alarum Fields** Rare orange flowers, called Alarums, emit a soft, high-pitched hum when approached, warning of unseen dangers.
 Locals harvest and dry them to make natural alarms, or brew a tea famed for sharpening wits and bolstering resolve.

 **0104 Respite Grove** A peaceful grove of orange-barked trees, constantly falling leaves carpet the ground.
 Serene hum urges reflection.
-Resting here heals 2x.
+Resting here doubles any healing.

 **0105 Shadow Dragon Lair** The Dragon communicates with imprisoned Hag Kalg via shadow-speech, plotting her escape from the Prison of Mon.
 Moonlight mushrooms dimly illuminate the cave entrance, their glow nearly indistinguishable from the dragon's shifting form.